Pinky Exercises for Guitar

 These pinky exercises can really tax the small muscles in your hand, so you don’t want to perform these finger exercises daily.

-Instead, aim to incorporate these pinky exercises into your practice routine every few days to allow your muscles to adequately recover.
+Instead, aim to incorporate these pinky exercises into your practice routine every other day or so to allow your muscles to adequately recover.

 As a rule of thumb, you’ll want to incorporate a metronome to keep your timing consistent across all notes.
 With these types of exercises it’s easy for fatigue to interfere.
 If fatigue prevents you from keeping up with the metronome stop the exercise and rest.
 You may find you need to reduce the tempo in order to play through the exercise to completion.